Wave 2 – Analysis of Internet Wide Web Servers

 x-runtime header & side-channel attacks

-Side-channel attacks are a class of attacks that involve gaining valuable information from a system by analyzing its behavior, and exploiting the system with that information if possible.
+Side-channel attacks are a class of attacks that involve gaining valuable information from a system by analyzing its behaviour, and exploiting the system with that information if possible.
 Timing based attacks are a subset of side-channel attacks where the information is gained by analyzing the time taken by the target system to various operations.

 Timing-based side-channel attacks aren’t usually reliable over the internet because of various factors that may affect the time taken by an HTTP request to complete such as bandwidth, server load, etc. However, the x-runtime HTTP header completely strips off this unintended protection as it contains the exact time the server took to process the request e.g. x-runtime: 0.3754